University of Missouri Logo

 The gold (yellow) symbolizes:

 • Joy and optimism: Gold is associated with bright sunlight, symbolizing joy and optimism.
-It also reflects the university’s desire to create an inspiring and energetic environment supporting students and staff’s active and healthy lifestyle.
+It also reflects the university’s desire to create an inspiring and energetic environment that supports students and staff’s active and healthy lifestyles.

 • Wealth: Gold symbolizes wealth and success, consistent with the university’s commitment to creating an environment of excellence in the scientific, cultural, and athletic fields.